FourthState/plasma-mvp-sidechain/README.md

 The plasma node (plasmad) is now installed and can be called from any directory with `plasmad`

-Run `plasmad init` via command line to start an instance of a plasma node with a connection to a tendermint validator.
+Run `plasmad init` to start an instance of a plasma node.
-Use the `--directory <dirpath>` to specify a location where you want your plasma node to exist.
+Use the `--home <dirpath>` to specify a location where you want your plasma node to exist.

 Navigate to `<dirpath>/config/` (default is `$HOME/.plasmad/config`), set configuration parameters in config.toml and plasma.toml.
 Run `plasmad start` via command line to begin running the plasma node.